RAID-0-NAS-Data-Recovery

-A major media production team faced every editor’s nightmare: almost 60 terabytes of important video files disappeared from their shared storage system.
+A major media production team faced every editor’s nightmare: almost 60 terabytes of important video files disappeared overnight from their shared storage system—a 64 TB RAID 0 NAS box.

-Note: RAID 0 is popular in the media industry for its speed, but it has one major weakness: if any drive fails or data is deleted, there is no redundancy.
+Note: RAID 0 is popular in the media industry for its speed, but it has one major weakness: if any drive fails or data is deleted/corrupted, there is no redundancy.
 This means nothing is backed up within the system.
-This is why professional RAID data recovery services become critical when handling data loss from RAID setups.
+That’s why professional RAID data recovery services become critical when handling data loss from RAID setups.

 System at a Glance

-• RAID: The drives were configured in a RAID 0 NAS.
-This is a special setup that combines the drives to create a single, massive, and very fast storage volume.
+• RAID: The drives were configured in RAID 0.
+This is a special setup that uses striping to combine the drives into a single, massive, and very fast storage volume.
 It's great for speed, which is why media professionals use it, but it's risky because if one drive fails or data is lost on one drive, the entire array becomes useless.

 • File System: The drives used the Ext4 file system, which is common in Linux.

 The issue began when several large video files were accidentally deleted during routine file management.
-To make matters worse, new files were written to the NAS soon after, which meant some of the deleted data could have been overwritten.
+To make matters worse, new footage was written to the NAS soon after, which meant some of the deleted data could have been overwritten.

 Note: This double risk of deletion and overwriting makes data recovery especially difficult.
-On Linux, the ext4 file system (used here) removes information about deleted files from its directory and inode records.
-If new data is written on top of that space, recovery becomes even less likely.
+On Linux, the ext4 file system removes information about deleted files from its directory and inode records.
+If new data is written on the drives, recovery becomes even less likely.

 Why Media Files Are Hard to Recover